orjanv/Aurora-alert/README.md

 ## Running the script

-python forecast.py will give you an output if bz is negative and kpi >= 4, which means that there is a chance of aurora.
+Using the `-f` argument will give you an output if bz is negative and kpi >= 4, which means that there is a chance of aurora.

 ### Command line arguments